 Crop diversity creates greater economic security for farmers, offers environmental benefits and can increase food security.
 Farmers growing a range of crops can sell to multiple markets and supply chains.
 Some crops can improve soil, filter water and reduce climate emissions.
 While much of the corn and soy crops are used for energy, animal feed, or exported abroad, crop diversity can increase food crops and food security.

 The Next Generation Crops research provides farmers with novel, nutritious and profitable crop options.
-This research also improves crops’ resilience to climate change.
+The research advances breeding technologies and management practices that create new economic opportunities.
+Ultimately, this research improves crops’ resilience to climate change.